Central-West Region, Brazil: Goiás

 The most populous state of the region, Goiás presents a landscape of plateaus and chapadões.
-At the height of the drought, from June to September, the lack of rain makes the level of the River Araguaia go down and brings up almost 2 km of beaches.
+At the height of the drought, from June to September, the lack of rain makes the level of the Araguaia River go down and brings up almost 2 km of beaches.

 At the Emas National Park in the municipality of Chapadão do Céu, it is possible to observe the typical fauna and the flora from the region.
 At the Chapada dos Veadeiros the attractions include canyons, valleys, rapids and waterfalls.
 Other attractions are the historical city of Goiás (or Old Goiás), at 132 km from Goiânia, established at the beginning of the 18th century, and Caldas Novas, known for its hot springs.

 Federal District

 Located in the state of Goiás in a region called Planalto Central, the Federal District is divided in 31 administrative regions.
 Brasília - where the three branches of the federal government are located - is the main attraction of this dry area with only two seasons.
 The rainy season is from October to March.

 During the dry season, the humidity can reach critical levels, mainly in the peak hours of the hottest days.
-The artificial lake of Paranoá, with almost 40 km² and 500 million m³ of water, was built to minimize the severe climatic conditions of the winter.
+The artificial lake of Paranoá, with almost 40 km2 and 500 million m3 of water, was built to minimize the severe climatic conditions of the winter.
 The region also attracts mystics, and in its surroundings one can find many temples of different religions and sectarian groups.